wszitenhelm/Redeemable-Vault/README.md

 **Production Recommendation:**
 To make this protocol "transfer-ready," the `_update` (OpenZeppelin v5.x) or `_beforeTokenTransfer` (OpenZeppelin v4.x) internal functions should be overridden to settle pending proceeds for both the `from` and `to` addresses before any balance change occurs.

+## Upgradable Contract

+`PoolToken` is implemented as an **upgradeable proxy using OpenZeppelin upgrades plugin**.

+- Current implementation: `PoolTokenV1`
+- Upgraded version: `PoolTokenV2`
+- All state (balances, proceeds, userDebt, admin) is preserved during upgrades.
+- Diamond pattern **not used** because the files are small (<24 kB).
+Diamonds are recommended for very large or modular contracts.

+Deployment & upgrade scripts:
+- `deployV1.js` – deploys `USDToken` and `PoolTokenV1` proxy
+- `upgradeV2.js` – upgrades the proxy to `PoolTokenV2`

+Tests ensure:
+- Original state persists after upgrade
+- New functions in V2 work as expected
+- Existing logic is unaffected